Nateckert/newton_rootfinder/CONTRIBUTE.md

 ## I want to contribute but I don't know what there is to do ?

-Don't hesitate to read TODO.md to see the current developments
+Don't hesitate to read TODO.md to see the current developments.
+Also, if you didn't find the documentation clear enough, don't hesitate to point at the parts on which you struggled.

 Thanks for all contributions!